What is a credit card reward points cap?

 |Card||Points rate||Monthly points based on $4,000 spend||Annual fee|

-To help her make a decision, Daisy looks at the annual fees for each option and sees that Card 1 has a lower annual fee than Card 2 ($250 compared to $400).
-So in this case, Card 1 offers Daisy more value than Card 2, even though it has a points cap.
+To help make a decision, you can also look at the annual fees for each option.
+With the example above, Card 1 has a lower annual fee than Card 2 ($250 compared to $400).
+So in this case, Card 1 offers more value than Card 2, even though it has a points cap.

 Other factors to consider when comparing reward cards